-Our Variable-Speed Rotor Stator was designed for high-speed dispersing, mixing, size reduction and deagglomerating at significant process savings.
-Requiring liquid in the batch at all times, it creates mechanical shear by continuously drawing product components into the rotor and expelling them radially through the precision milled openings in the stator.
-The rotor stator improves the high-speed dispersion of paints, resins, inks, coatings, adhesives and more.
+The Variable-Speed Rotor Stator is designed for high-speed dispersing, mixing, size reduction and deagglomerating at significant process savings.
+It creates mechanical shear by continuously drawing product components into the rotor and expelling them radially through the precision milled openings in the stator.